Combined Degree (BS/MS) in Wildlife Ecology and Conservation

 How to Apply

 - Meet with an academic advisor prior to the first semester of undergraduate junior year to develop a plan.
-This will require finding a WEC Faculty member to serve as your Graduate Mentor/Advisor and completion of the Graduate Record Exam (GRE).
+This will require finding a WEC Faculty member to serve as your Graduate Mentor/Advisor.

 - Apply to WEC using the WEC Combined Degree Program Form by

 - 1 November for a Spring Semester start of the Combined Degree Program

 - 1 April for a Summer or Fall Semester start of the Combined Degree Program

 - You also need to read and sign the financial information form for WEC (with your research advisor).

 - If WEC approves you, submit the UF Combined Degree Program Request Form to CALS and the UF Graduate School Application by